 Some Superstars wait their entire careers for an opportunity to come along.
 Zack Ryder went out and created his own.

 After circling around the bottom of the card for more than a year after a marquee stint alongside Edge, Ryder became disenfranchised with his place in the WWE picture.
 Knowing he had more to offer, he took a Flip cam and some ingenuity and created “Z!
 True Long Island Story.”
 Debuting on YouTube in February 2011, the show quickly became a sensation, racking up viewer upon viewer each week.

 Before long, WWE fans began spiking their hair and fist pumping while chants of “Woo!
 Woo!
 Woo!” echoed from the rafters.
 Inspired by his overwhelming social media success, Zack introduced the “Internet Championship” on his web show and soon found himself being endorsed by the likes of John Cena.

 Ryder remains the definition of a 21st century Superstar.
 He created his own opportunity and fanned the flames of popular opinion all on his own.
-And he’s intent on regaining a spot atop the WWE ladder and nothing’s going to knock him off track.
+He’s intent on regaining a spot atop the WWE ladder, and nothing’s going to knock him off track.
 You know it.